-A highlight of the 23rd National Meeting was the first presentation of the AACC Award for Outstanding Contributions to Clinical Chemistry through Education, sponsored by Smith Kline and French Co., to Alex Kaplan.
+A highlight of the 23rd National Meeting was the first presentation of the the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry through Education, sponsored by Smith Kline and French Co., to Alex Kaplan.
 The award, consisting of a $1000 honorarium, was bestowed on an extremely busy man.
-Currently President of the AACC and Co-Chairman of the 23rd National Meeting in Seattle, Dr. Kaplan served from 1964 to 1969 as a member of the AACC Education Committee, and was its chairman for the last two years of that period.
+Currently President of the the Association for Diagnostics & Laboratory Medicine (ADLM) and Co-Chairman of the 23rd National Meeting in Seattle, Dr. Kaplan served from 1964 to 1969 as a member of the ADLM Education Committee, and was its chairman for the last two years of that period.
 The first postdoctoral training program in clinical chemistry, supported by the National Institutes of Health, was established by Dr. Kaplan at the University of Washington.
 The success of this program encouraged the NIH to support other pre- and postdoctoral programs in clinical chemistry.

 He has been a director on the American Board of Clinical Chemistry since 1967 and is a member of the Board of Editors of Clinical Chemistry.
 Both positions are dedicated to up-grading and furthering the education of clinical chemists, and demonstrate the broad scope of educational activities which the award is intended to cover.

 Although he was born in New York, Dr. Kaplan moved to California at an early age, receiving his B.A. degree from UCLA and Ph.D. degree from the University of California, Berkeley.
 He is a Fellow of the ADLM and his membership in professional organizations includes the FASEB, AAAS, ACS, ACLPS, and the Council on Atherosclerosis of the American Heart Society.